radiodan/broker/README.md

 # broker
 An experimental broker for the Radiodan ecosystem

+## Starting

+Compile binary, then run with `./broker --help` to see all available options.

 ## Protocol (WIP)
 We presume (but unless specificed, do not enforce) JSON as the encoding format for the `payload`.